 “Generally speaking, smartphones are so important and useful that consumers gravitate towards the largest screen that will fit even somewhat uncomfortably in their hands.
 However, when considering the smaller iPhone 12 Mini and iPhone SE, it is worth remembering that the iPhone is so popular that a niche for Apple would be a smash-hit for most other vendors,” Greengart added.

 There have been small Android phones in the past as well.
 Sony offered a compact line of phones, which has steadily grown in size.
 Google’s Pixel 3a and Pixel 4a were delightfully small.
 Pixels now start at 5.8-inches for the cheapest models.
 Rumors around the next line of Google Pixels indicate that the size will only go upward, with the “small” Pixel matching the Pixel 4 XL in terms of size.
-With Apple, the company most known for changing consumer behavior, failing at making small phones relevant, it’s unlikely that Android phone makers will give it a serious attempt.
+With Apple, the company most known for changing consumer behavior, failing at making small phones relevant, it’s unlikely that

 To be clear, the iPhone 12 Mini’s struggles may not alone prove that small phones are dead.
 Perhaps the phone was too expensive.
 Perhaps the battery life was too weak.
 And maybe people did want that extra camera.
 Or, most likely, Apple set it up to fail by making the mainline iPhone 12 so darn good.
 One thing is for sure: None of those factors did much to dent the sales of iPhones in the past.
 Many people might wish for a powerful, small, compact smartphone.
 But when it comes time to put their cash on the table, not many are as keen to follow up.